 Cognitive Behavioral Therapy for Social Anxiety Disorder

 This is one of the most widely used approaches for these fears and often my front-line approach.
 CBT Treatment focuses on identifying and changing negative thought patterns and behaviors associated with anxiety.
-CBT helps you challenge irrational and exaggerated thoughts and develop healthier coping strategies.
+The first step typically involves recognizing negative thought patterns, such as catastrophizing (assuming the worst will happen in group situations), and identifying avoidance behaviors (such as avoiding these situations altogether).
+From there, CBT helps you challenge irrational and exaggerated thoughts — for example, reframing “Everyone will think I’m boring” into “Some people might not find me interesting, but others will” — and replace them with more realistic, balanced alternatives.

-I often use CBT in combination with having you gradually expose yourself to feared social situations in a controlled and supportive environment.
-This can elucidate and confront irrational thoughts so you can challenge them and desensitize you to triggers.
-These exposures are always done step-by-step at a comfortable pace.
+I often use this cognitive work in combination with having you gradually engage in exposure therapy — facing feared social situations in a controlled and supportive environment — along with behavioral experiments that test the accuracy of your negative beliefs.
+For instance, if you believe others will notice and judge your nervousness, a behavioral experiment might involve acknowledging you’re a little nervous because the group is impressive, then observing how people actually respond.
+These exposures and experiments are always done step-by-step at a comfortable pace, often alongside skill-building work like relaxation techniques and assertiveness training.
 CBT is widely considered the best therapy for social anxiety disorder if you want one specific stand-alone treatment.

 Mindfulness-Based Therapy for Social Anxiety Disorder